 But we pushed open the door and passed into an unusually congenial world in which tattooed bikers, college students and skiers mingle amid a jumble of marine relics — old life buoys, Coast Guard recruiting banners, harbor lights, harpoons, an ancient scuba helmet, even a bare-breasted mannequin wearing a gas mask.

-John Wilking of St. Paul, a former UW-Superior student, was there with his brother, Joseph, a UM-Duluth student.
+John Wilking of St. Paul, a former UW-Superior student, was there with his brother, Joseph.
 They’d arrived at 5 p.m. and worked their way up to the bar’s choicest table, the one with barber chairs.

 "Sometimes I like to sit in the stools up front and watch people come in,’’ Wilking said.
 “Maybe two women like you, they'll walk in, look around and walk right back out.
 But it has good energy.
-You see people here from 21 to their 70s; it's safe.
-See, like you and me talking like this — it's normal.’’
+You see people here from 21 to their 70s; it's safe.’’

 After they left, we grabbed the barber chairs, plugging the jukebox and swiveling to look around as we ate the famously juicy burgers and perfect fries and drank craft beers from a list that may be the best in town.